descope/auth-hosting/README.md

 - Descope's deployment: `https://auth.descope.io/<PROJECT_ID>`
 - Locally: `http://localhost:3000/<PROJECT_ID>?flow=sign-in&debug=true`

+These are the different query parameters you can use:

-`<PROJECT_ID>` as part of the URL path is required to use the desired Descope's `PROJECT_ID`
+1. `<PROJECT_ID>` as part of the URL path is required to use the desired Descope's `PROJECT_ID`

-`flow` query parameter is optional.
+2. `flow` query parameter is optional.
 If none provided the default flow is `sign-up-or-in`

-`tenant` query parameter is optional.
-You can input a **Tenant ID** or **Tenant Domain** to use with this query parameter (e.g. `tenant=descope.com, tenant=T2UjlUN1tJsRnrV3jnAkJ3WziaEq).
-If present, then you will be able to authenticate via SSO, without having to first specify an email with an input screen in your flow.
+3. `tenant` query parameter is optional.
+You can input a **Tenant ID** or **Tenant Domain** to use with this query parameter (e.g. `tenant=descope.com` or `tenant=T2UjlUN1tJsRnrV3jnAkJ3WziaEq`).

+> If present, then you will be able to authenticate via SSO, without having to first specify an email with an input screen in your flow.

-`debug`query parameter is optional.
+4. `debug`query parameter is optional.
 If debug mode is needed use`debug=true`

 **Using .env**